 Look, let’s not be shy about it, we are women, we bleed.
 Often, very heavily, and through multiple layers of clothing, sanitary products, sheets and protectors.
 So if you have leaked all the way through, the best thing to attack the stain is with hydrogen peroxide.
 You can buy small bottles of it from the shaving and medicine section of your supermarket and it only costs a few dollars.
 Apply a small amount to the stain – and it should start to ‘bubble’.
 Gently use a clean damp cloth to blot at the stain until it comes away.
 You may have to repeat it a few times to get it all out, then allow it to dry in the sunlight.

-5. Removing mould and mildew from a mattress.
+5. Removing Mould and Mildew from a mattress.

-If you spot any mould or mildew on your mattress, attend to it right away – mould is so bad for your health!
-Mould and mildew means that there is too much moisture absorbed into your mattress.
-So the best thing to do is to take it outside and let it sit in the sun all day.
+If you spot any mould or mildew on your mattress, attend to it right away – black mould is so bad for your health!
+Mould and mildew mean that there is too much moisture absorbed into your mattress.
+So the best thing to do is to take it outside and let it sit in the hot sun all day.
 To kill the mould spores, grab some isopropyl alcohol (again available from the chemist section of your local supermarket) and some warm water and sponge it into the mould area.